Photoshop offers a variety of tools, filters, and masks that give you fine control over image sharpness (or blur).

 The way the blur appears depends on the iris shape you choose.
 The number of blades determines the iris shape.
 You can change blades of an iris by curving them (making them more circular) or rotating them.
 You can also reduce or magnify the preview by clicking the minus button or the plus button.

-Blurring removes film grain and noise from the original image.
-To make the image look realistic and unretouched, you can return some of the removed noise to the image.
+Blurring removes film grain, noise, and fine texture from the original image.
+To make the image look realistic and unretouched, you can return some of the removed noise and texture to the image.

 The Blur tool softens hard edges or reduces detail in an image.
 The more you paint over an area with the tool, the blurrier it becomes.